-When we know the truth of suffering we throw out suffering.
-When we know the cause of suffering then we don't create those causes, but instead practice to bring suffering to its cessation.
-The practice leading to the cessation of suffering is to see that "this is not a self," "this is not me or them."
+When we know the truth of suffering, we throw out suffering.
+When we know the cause of suffering, then we don't create those causes, but instead practise to bring suffering to its cessation.
+The practice leading to the cessation of suffering is to see that 'this is not a self,' 'this is not me or them.'
 Seeing in this way enables suffering to cease.
 It's like reaching our destination and stopping.
 That's cessation.
 That's getting close to Nibbāna.
 To put it another way, going forward is suffering, retreating is suffering and stopping is suffering.
-Not going forward, not retreating and not stopping... is anything left?
+Not going forward, not retreating and not stopping, is anything left?
 Body and mind cease here.
 This is the cessation of suffering.
 Hard to understand, isn't it?
-If we diligently and consistently study this teaching we will transcend things and reach understanding, there will be cessation.
+If we diligently and consistently study this teaching we will transcend things and reach understanding; there will be cessation.
 This is the ultimate teaching of the Buddha, it's the finishing point.
 The Buddha's teaching finishes at the point of total relinquishment.

 Today I offer this teaching to you all and to the Venerable Master also.
 If there is anything wrong in it I ask your forgiveness.
 But don't be in a hurry to judge whether it is right or wrong, just listen to it first.
-If I were to give you all a fruit and tell you it's delicious, you should take note of my words, but don't believe me offhand, because you haven't tasted it yet.
+If I were to give you all a fruit and tell you it's delicious, you should take note of my words, but not believe me offhand, because you haven't tasted it yet.
 The teaching I give you today is the same.
-If you want to know whether the "fruit" is sweet or sour you have to slice a piece off and taste it.
+If you want to know whether the 'fruit' is sweet or sour you have to slice a piece off and taste it.
 Then you will know its sweetness or sourness.
 Then you could believe me, because then you'd have seen for yourself.
-So please don't throw this "fruit" away, keep it and taste it, know its taste for yourself.
+So please don't throw this 'fruit' away, keep it and taste it, know its taste for yourself.

 The Buddha didn't have a teacher, you know.
-An ascetic once asked him who his teacher was, and the Buddha answered that he didn't have one1.
-The ascetic just walked off shaking his head.
+An ascetic once asked him who his teacher was, and the Buddha answered that he didn't have one.\ The ascetic just walked off shaking his head.
 The Buddha was being too honest.
 He was speaking to one who couldn't know or accept the truth.
 That's why I tell you not to believe me.
 The Buddha said that to simply believe others is foolish, because there is no clear knowing within.
-That's why the Buddha said "I have no teacher."
-This is the
+That's why the Buddha said 'I have no teacher.'
+This is the truth.
+But you should look at this in the right way.
+If you misunderstand it you won't respect your teacher.
+Don't go saying 'I have no teacher.'
+You must rely on your teacher to tell you what is right and wrong, and then you must practise accordingly.